Forecast details

 When a cyclone is coming, the atmospheric pressure decreases, and when an anticyclone is coming, the pressure increases.

-To determine the type of atmospheric circulation, open the Wind tab on the weather maps and check the direction of wind currents over your city:
+To determine the type of atmospheric circulation, open the Wind tab in the weather maps and check the direction of the air flows above your city:

 Note.
-In the Southern hemisphere, the cyclone rotates clockwise and the anticyclone — counterclockwise.
+In the Southern Hemisphere, a cyclone rotates clockwise and an anticyclone rotates counterclockwise.

-Difference from the norm for the region, mmHg Pressure value
+Difference with the norm for the region, mmHg Pressure value

 More than 20 below the norm for the region Low